 Light Roast vs Dark Roast

 When it comes to coffee, the roast level can greatly affect the taste and aroma of the final product.
-The two main categories of coffee roasts are light roast and dark roast, and each has its own unique characteristics and flavor profile.
+The two main categories of coffee roasts are light roast and dark roast, and each has unique characteristics and flavor profile.
 Understanding the difference between light roast vs dark roast is essential for any coffee lover looking to explore and appreciate the nuances of coffee.

 Light Roasts